Ripplingsnake12/All-in-one-TDP-RGB-FAN-control/Install.md

 > [!TIP]
-> + TDP and Fans can be controlled through HHD in Decky plugin
+> + TDP and Fans can be controlled through HHD in Decky plugin or if you choose Rouge and asusctl ( my fav ) through asusctl

 >[!TIP]